nicholasrsilva/BondCalculator/README.md

 5. Repeat steps 2-4 until the absolute difference between the calculated bond price and the market price is within a specified tolerance.

 These numerical methods allow for efficient calculation of bond prices and yields, considering the timing and amount of cash flows provided by the bond parameters.

+## Convergence Issues and Improvement Strategies:
+Convergence issues may arise during the approximation of bond yield (YTM) using the Newton-Raphson method.
+Strategies for improving convergence include:
+- **Robust Initial Guess**: Providing a reasonable initial guess for YTM based on market conventions or historical data.
+	- My initial guess for YTM expressed as a rate
+	- ``` double estimatedYield = 0.1; ```

+- **Adaptive Methods**: Using adaptive techniques to adjust the step size or refine the initial guess based on the behavior of the function.
+	- In my code, I used a scalor factor which is a rouge estimation.
+Calculate the change in yield and scale.
+Before scaling, the delta wasn't small enough to update the estimated yield
+	- ``` double delta = (priceError / priceDerivate) * .0001; ```
+- **Error Handling**: Handling exceptional cases gracefully, such as divergent iterations or non-convergence, by providing feedback to users and possibly adjusting input parameters.

 ### Contributions:
 Contributions to enhance the functionality or efficiency of the bond yield calculator are welcome.
 Feel free to fork this repository and submit pull requests with your changes.